Rapid App Development With React Native & Xamarin

 So what’s the catch?

-After reading a list of key benefits, you could be forgiven for asking yourself why most apps are still created using traditional device-specific frameworks instead of newer, progressive technologies like Xamarin and React Native.
+After reading a list of key benefits, you would be forgiven for asking yourself why most apps are still created using traditional device-specific frameworks instead of newer, progressive technologies like Xamarin and React Native.

 React Native Can’t Do Everything